DAIC-tud/docs/content/en/tutorials/container_images/_index.md

 In the above snippet, note:
 * The command prompt changes within the container to `Apptainer>`
 * The container seamlessly interacts with the host system.
-For example, it inherits its `hostname` (the HPC login node in this case).
+For example, it inherits its `hostname` (the DAIC login node in this case).
 The container also inherits the `$HOME` variable, and is able to edit/delete files from there.
 * The container has its own file system, which is distinct from the host.
 The presence of a directory like `/.singularity.d` is another feature of the specific to the container.

 {{% alert title="Warning" color="warning"%}}
-To isolate files in your system (ie, your local machine or *HPC*) from the files inside the container (and thus, avoid possible erroneous deletes/edits), it is recommended to add a `-c` or `-C` flags to your apptainer commands
+To isolate files in your system (ie, your local machine or DAIC) from the files inside the container (and thus, avoid possible erroneous deletes/edits), it is recommended to add a `-c` or `-C` flags to your apptainer commands
 ```bash
 $ apptainer shell -C ubuntu_latest.sif
 ```